Tough conversations are a part of life and in business, it’s no different. But tough customer conversations can be just

 I don’t know about you, but if someone is yelling, impatient, condescending, or even unintentionally short with their words, my first instinct is to interject with a piece of my mind.
 But this is the workplace we’re talking about.
 Responding with our initial gut reaction without thinking or listening, usually isn’t the best route to take.

-Instead of acting on instinct take a moment to acknowledge the assumptions of the other person.
+Instead of acting on instinct, take a moment to acknowledge the assumptions of the other person.
 As they say, impact doesn’t always mean intent.
-So even though you might feel belittled or misunderstood, know that 9 times out of 10 that wasn’t the customer’s intention.
+So even though you might feel belittled or misunderstood, know that 9 times out of 10 wasn’t the customer’s intention.

 Try to take a walk in their shoes and prepare yourself to listen to their side of the story.
 Think about how you or your team may have contributed to the issue (like a bug your team been working on, but it still isn’t fixed)?
 How might the customer be perceiving the situation?

-Moral being, check your attitude at the door and remember that in customer support your job is to help resolve problems.
-That’s not to say the customer is always right, but remember, they’re human too and when you act on an impulse or with a negative attitude it reflects on the direction of the conversation.
-So, for the sake of avoiding hostile situations, take a couple deep breaths and get ready to listen to their side of the story.
+The moral being, check your attitude at the door and remember that in customer support, your job is to help resolve problems.
+That’s not to say the customer is always right, but remember, they’re human too and when you act on an impulse or with a negative attitude, it reflects on the direction of the conversation.
+So for the sake of avoiding hostile situations, take a couple of deep breaths and get ready to listen to their side of the story.

 Practice Active Listening

 Active listening is a soft skill must have as a support team member.
 It sounds like common sense, but you’d be surprised at how often the listening element is missing in customer conversations.

-Listening is especially critical because more often than not, you only get a snippet of a customer’s issue when they contact you before you actually speak to them.
-So, you really don’t know the whole story.
+Listening is especially critical because more often than not, you only get a snippet of a customer’s issue when they contact you before you speak to them.
+So you don’t know the whole story.

-That being said, before you start problem solving let whoever you’re speaking to air it all out.
-Your job in that moment is to say nothing but learn as much as possible about what’s going on from their point of view.
+That being said, before you start problem-solving let whoever you’re speaking to air it all out.
+Your job at that moment is to say nothing but learn as much as possible about what’s going on from their point of view.

 Active Listening Techniques